-Where is the fool would want those days again Whose light was gelad in pain And danced upon a point of wire?
-When the charged batteries of desire Had licence but to pass Into a narrow room of frosted glass?
+Where is the fool would want those days again

-I stretched a line from pole to pole To hang my paper lenterns on.
-Poor soul, By such a metaphysical conceit Thinking to make ends meet!
-Thinking to make ends meet!
-Thinking to the pole apart?
-The such that could it do but prove the poles apart?
-More expert now, I twist the dials, catch Electric hints, curt omens such as may be heard by one tapping the air That belts an ambiguous sphere.
+Whose light was glad in pain

+And danced upon a point of wire?

+When the charged batteries of desire

+Had licence but to pass

+Into a narrow room of frosted glass?

+I stretched a line from pole to pole

+To hang my paper lanterns on.
+Poor soul,

+By such a metaphysical conceit

+Thinking to make ends meet!.

+This line, spun from the blind heart -

+What could it do but prove the poles apart?

+More expert now, I twist the dials, catch

+Electric hints, curt omens such

+As may be heard by one tapping the air

+That belts an ambiguous sphere.

 Put down the tripod here.

 But these examples are exceptions.
 His recurring lyricism with its imagery from Nature seems to indicate what this quotation confirms: that his inclination and talents are for lyric poetry rather than abstract argument.
-He has, in effect, renounced dialectic as a means of attaining singlemindedness, and given promise of a new beginning.
+He has, in effect, renounced dialectic as a means of attaining single-mindedness, and given promise of a new beginning.
 Life must be studied from human contacts, not from the 'closet of the brain'.

 Many of the poems in Transitional Poem belong strictly to the English tradition.
-In addition to passages already quoted one might mention: first, an echo of Donne's lovepoems:
+In addition to passages already quoted one might mention: first, an echo of Donne's love-poems:

 When her eyes delay

-Om me, so deep are they
+On me, so deep are they

 Tunnelled by love, although

 You poured Atlantic

 In this one and Pacific

 In the other, I know

 They would not overflow.